BEAST-Fitting/beast/docs/xsede.rst

 The XSEDE workflow generally goes as follows:

-1. Type ``sbatch submit_beast_wrapper.script`` to submit the wrapper.
+1. Type ``sbatch submit_beast_wrapper.script`` to submit the workflow wrapper `run_beast_xsede.py`.
 2. This will run the wrapper.
-Once it reaches a step that writes `sbatch` file(s), it will stop and write out a text file with the commands to run.
+Once it reaches a step that writes `sbatch` file(s), it will record the necessary file submission command(s) and hop to the next field.
+Once it's looped through all the fields, it will write out all of the `sbatch` file submission commands to a text file.
-   The wrapper is set up to loop through fields, so once it gets to that point for one field, it'll continue on to the next field, until it's looped through all fields and written all necessary `sbatch` files.
-3. Submit the `sbatch` commands.
+3. Submit the `sbatch` commands (either copy/paste from the text file or simply execute the text file).
 4. Once those have finished running, do ``sbatch submit_beast_wrapper.script`` to submit the wrapper again.
 It'll see that new files exist, and progress along the workflow until it reaches the next set of sbatch files.